5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- Next, enable `#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px` by deleting the leading `#` and the description ` 1366x768 px`, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.

 	:bulb: **HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!

+2. **Digital Audio**: If you need digital Audio over HDMI/DP, disable/delete `No-hda-gfx` from the Audio Device `PciRoot(0x0)/Pci(0x1B,0x0)`.

+3. Under `NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`, adjust `csr-active-config` according to the macOS version you want to use:
+	- For macOS Big Sur to Monterey: `67080000`(0x867)
+	- For running Intel HD Patcher in Monterey: `FE0F0000` (0xFEF)
+	- For macOS Mojave/Catalina: `EF070000`(0x7EF)
+	- For macOSHigh Sierra: `FF030000` (0x3FF)

+	**NOTE**: Disabling SIP is mandatory if you want to run macOS Monterey in order to install and use patched-in Intel HD 4000 Drivers!

+4. Under `SystemProductName`, select the correct SMBIOS for your CPU:
+	-  For Intel i7: `MacBookPro10,1`
+	-  For Intel i5: `MacBookPro10,2`

+	**NOTE**: My config uses the Booter and Kernel Patches from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+) so native Power Management and System Updates are working which wouldn't be possible otherwise past macOS Catalina.

-4. **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
+4. **CPU**: The `SSDT-PM.aml` table inside the ACPI Folder is for an **Intel i7 3630QM**.
 If your T530 has a different CPU model, disable it for now and create your own using `ssdtPRGen` in Post-Install.
-(See 'Fixing CPU Power Management' in the 'Post-Install' Section).

-5. **Digital Audio**: If you need digital Audio over HDMI/DP, disable/delete key `No-hda-gfx` from the Audio Device `PciRoot(0x0)/Pci(0x1B,0x0)`.
+See [Fixing CPU Power Management](#fixing-cpu-power-Management) for instructions.

-6. **WiFi/Bluetooth** (Read carefully!)
+5. **WiFi and Bluetooth** (Read carefully!)
-	- I use a 3rd Party WiFi/BT Card with a Broadcom Chip
+	- **Case 1: Intel Wifi/BT Card**.
+If you have a the stock configuration with an Intel WiFi/Bluetooth card, it may work with the [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.
+		- Check the compatibility list to find out if your card is supported.
+		- Remove the BluetoolFixup and Brcm Kexts, add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot from this EFI!
-	- 3rd Party WiFi/BT Cards require the `1vyrain` Jailbreak to unlock the BIOS which disables the WiFi Whitelist (not necessary if the 3rd party card is whitelisted).
+	- **Case 2: 3rd Party WiFi/BT Cards**.
+These require the `1vyrain` Jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
+		- I use a 3rd Party WiFi/BT Card by Broadcom so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
+Read the comments in the config for details.
-	- I use `BrcmFirmwareData.kext` for Bluetooth which can be injected by OpenCore and Clover.
-Alternatively, you could use `BrcmFirmwareRepo.kext` instead.
-But it needs to be installed into System/Library/Extensions since it cannot be injected by Bootloaders.
-It's supposed to be more efficient than BrcmFirmwareData.kext, but it also takes more effort to install and update.
+		- `BrcmFirmwareData.kext` is used to inject firmwares of Broadcom devices.
+Alternatively, you could use `BrcmFirmwareRepo.kext` which is more efficient but it needs to be installed into `System/Library/Extensions` directly since it cannot be injected by Bootloaders.
-	- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the "Brcm…" Kexts, add the Kext(s) required for your card to your kext folder and `config.plist` before trying to boot from this EFI!
+		- If you use a WiFi/BT Card from a different vendor than Intel or Broadcom, remove BluetoolFixup and the the "Brcm…" Kexts and add the required Kext(s) for your card to the kext folder and `config.plist` before deploying the EFI folder.
-	- If you use the stock Intel(r) WiFi/Bluetooth Card, it may work with the OpenIntelWireless kext.
-Check [OpenIntelWireless](https://github.com/OpenIntelWireless) to find out if your card is supported (yet).
-If so, remove the BluetoolFixup and Brcm Kexts, add the required Kext(s) card to your kext folder and `config.plist` before trying to boot from this EFI!

-7. **Alternative/Optional Kexts**:
+6. **Alternative/Optional Kexts**:
 	- [**itlwm**](https://github.com/OpenIntelWireless/itlwm): Kext for Intel WiFi Cards.
 Use instead of `AirportBrcmFixup`if you don't use a Broadcom WiFi Card
 	- [**IntelBluetoothFirmware**](https://github.com/OpenIntelWireless/IntelBluetoothFirmware): Kext for Intel Bluetooth Cards.
 Use instead of `BrcmPatchRam` and Plugins if you don't use a Broadcom BT Card
 	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall while looking for a Touch ID sensor.